yuelululu/KERNEL/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the
+This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
+Exampl